 The Lord Jesus, according to God’s plan, has had to abandon, as it were, the Israelites until Zion has travailed and Christ’s brothers, the sons of God, have been born.

 When the sons of God have been brought forth they will have an intense desire to return to the people and land of the nation of Israel.
 We see this happening today as many of the believers have a desire to return to Israel and to encourage the Jewish people.

-And he shall stand and feed [or shepherd His flock] in the strength of the Lord, in the majesty of the name of the Lord his God; and they shall abide: for now shall he be great unto the ends of the earth.
-(Micah 5:4)
+And He shall stand and feed [or shepherd] His flock in the strength of the LORD, in the majesty of the name of the LORD His God; and they shall abide, for now He [Christ] shall be great to the ends of the earth; (Micah 5:4)

 We see, therefore, that our Christian salvation is directed not only toward receiving our own righteousness, peace, and joy in the Lord but also toward bringing righteousness, peace, and joy to the nations of the earth.

 As we observe darkness filling the earth we are to rejoice.
 Earth’s pain is the travail caused by that which soon is to be born.
 A new age of eternal life is on the horizon and those who suffer in the course of their discipleship will be brought into the liberty of the glory of the children of God.

 Let us who continually are being tested by the Lord respond to the corrections given us by the Holy Spirit.
 Let us always remember that the solution to the suffering of mankind can come only as soon as we permit the Lord to create that solution in us.
 Otherwise we Christians are still part of the problem.